Help us improve your experience.

 Extended discard

-Number of packets discarded because of illegal next hops.
-Packets are dropped silently but are also sent to the Routing Engine for further processing.
+The number of packets that are sent to the Routing Engine for further processing after being silently dropped.
 Extended discards are reported when packets match a firewall filter term that has an action of discard and an additional action that requires Routing Engine processing, such as log, count, sample, or syslog.

 Invalid interface